Ahead of contract fight, PCC workers demand better pay and conditions

 PCC workers are again asking the co-op to raise pay and set the same wage scale for each of its stores.
 Right now, workers make different amounts depending on minimum wage in the city where their store is located.
 That means workers in Seattle must make about $19 an hour; workers in Bellevue, Redmond and elsewhere outside of Seattle may make less.

-Jared Housing, a union steward who works at the deli in Columbia City, said many customers are under the impression that PCC “is favorable” to its workers.
-Housing used to think that too — that’s what drew him to apply for a job at the grocery store roughly five years ago.
+Jared Houston, a union steward who works at the deli in Columbia City, said many customers are under the impression that PCC “is favorable” to its workers.
+Houston used to think that too — that’s what drew him to apply for a job at the grocery store roughly five years ago.

-But at Monday’s rally, Housing said it was time to evaluate the co-op based on its own core values, a list of characteristics that PCC expects its employees to embody.
-Housing said PCC scored well below expectations.
+But at Monday’s rally, Houston said it was time to evaluate the co-op based on its own core values, a list of characteristics that PCC expects its employees to embody.
+Houston said PCC scored well below expectations.

-Management doesn’t collaborate with others because it has been piling on new responsibilities to understaffed workers, Housing said.
+Management doesn’t collaborate with others because it has been piling on new responsibilities to understaffed workers, Houston said.
 PCC does not instill trust when managers monitor workers’ rest and lunch breaks, and track how much time employees spend in the bathroom.

-PCC doesn’t value diversity because “it gives the hardest and lowest-paid work to immigrants and workers of color,” Housing said.
+PCC doesn’t value diversity because “it gives the hardest and lowest-paid work to immigrants and workers of color,” Houston said.
 And, it doesn’t demonstrate kindness by “paying workers barely enough to cover the rent.”

 “The problem is PCC thinks these core values are a one-way street.
-That somehow these models of behavior do not apply to them,” Housing said.
+That somehow these models of behavior do not apply to them,” Houston said.
 “The good news is that workers are standing up.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.